Pyramid-Systems-Inc/Digital-Scribe/Readme.md

 ## ✨ Key Features

+### ✅ Currently Working (Phase 1 Complete)
-*   **👑 Real-Time Translation Engine:** As you type, hieroglyphs representing the phonetic sounds of your text appear instantly.
+*   **👑 Real-Time Translation Engine:** As you type, hieroglyphs representing the phonetic sounds of your text appear instantly via live API integration.
+*   **🔄 Live Preview:** Watch your text transform into authentic Egyptian hieroglyphs in real-time as you type.
+*   **📊 30+ Hieroglyph Database:** Comprehensive collection of accurately mapped hieroglyphs with full metadata.
+*   **🚀 REST API:** Robust backend translation service with input validation and error handling.
+*   **⚡ Responsive Interface:** Clean, functional React frontend with debounced API calls for optimal performance.

+### 🔮 Coming in Phase 2
-*   **📜 Interactive Glyphs:** Hover over any hieroglyph in the generated cartouche to see a tooltip with its meaning, phonetic value, and a brief description.
+*   **📜 Interactive Glyphs:** Hover tooltips with hieroglyph meanings and descriptions.
-*   **🖼️ Stylized Cartouche Generator:** Download your final creation as a high-quality, transparent PNG or a scalable SVG, perfect for sharing on social media or using in other projects.
+*   **🖼️ Stylized Cartouche Generator:** Download creations as high-quality PNG or SVG files.
-*   **📚 "Learn" Section:** An integrated mini-encyclopedia featuring a gallery of hieroglyphs, profiles of Egyptian gods, and articles on the history of writing.
-*   **🎨 Elegant, Responsive Design:** The UI is inspired by papyrus scrolls and ancient art, yet maintains a clean, modern, and fully responsive aesthetic.
+*   **📚 "Learn" Section:** Educational content about hieroglyphs and Egyptian history.
+*   **🎨 Elegant Theming:** Papyrus-inspired design with modern, responsive aesthetics.

 ## 🚀 Portfolio Value (Why This Project?)